UConn vs Gonzaga Players to Watch - Elite Eight

 UConn's Last Game

 In its most recent game, UConn defeated Arkansas on Thursday, 88-65.
-Jordan Hawkins scored a team-high 24 points (and chipped in three assists and two boards).
+Its top scorer was Jordan Hawkins with 24 points.

 |Name